Frequently Asked Questions for the JTAA Lacrosse 2019 Spring Rec Season

 25. JTAA Lacrosse used to furnish helmets to those who needed them.
 Do you still offer helmets?

-ANSWER: Unfortunately, JTAA Lacrosse does not offer helmets anymore.
+ANSWER: No, JTAA Lacrosse does not offer helmets to borrow, rent, or for sale.

 26. For boys lacrosse this season, can my son use his box lacrosse helmet or hockey helmet?